Department: Modern Literature and Culture (MLC) Research Centre

 How to apply

 Please submit cover letter, unofficial transcripts, CV (with names of 3 references), and writing sample to firstname.lastname@example.org and email@example.com.
 We begin reviewing applications as they come in until the position is filled.
-Early submissions are strongly encouraged.
+Early submissions are encouraged.

 Toronto Metropolitan University’s commitment to equity, diversity and inclusion